 I haven’t been too active on the blog lately, and that’s been in large part because I’ve gone through a stressful and busy few weeks at work preparing to transition to a new lab.
 But to be honest, I’ve also just become frustrated with the culture that often surrounds atheism.

 My tolerance wavers, but I’ve slowly realized that, as it stands, I don’t really want to be associated with the atheist movement.
 I can’t think of a recent lawsuit where I thought that American Atheists, for example, had demonstrated a solid grip on the establishment clause or the legal precedence surrounding it (the holocaust memorial controversy being an obvious example).
 I can’t remember the last time I was able to read more than a handful of Sam Harris’s or Richard Dawkin’s tweets without cringing just a little bit.
-And I can’t help but wish for many atheists to take a more balanced and thoughtful perspective on religion.1 And this is all before considering all the horrific misogyny and harassment that’s just now receiving their due attention.
+And I can’t help but wish for many atheists to take a more balanced and thoughtful perspective on religion.[1.
+It’s always troubling when you realize that Michael Shermer and Lawrence Krauss are posturing on philosophical issues, while the Christians in a debate, Dinesh D’Souza and a Ian Hutchinson in this case, have a better thought-out take on science and religion.
+If you think I’m exaggerating, listen closely to Shermer’s argument and see if anything he says actually relates to science.]
+And this is all before considering all the horrific misogyny and harassment that’s just now receiving their due attention.

 The movement can look pretty bad to many young atheists, particularly to people from the outside.
 So more and more I’ve been wondering whether I could spend my time somewhere more productive, where disagreements are handled more pleasantly.
 I’ve been preparing myself to just give up, quit atheism, and devote my time to cool research during the day and hanging out with my dog, reading more books, and drinking PBR in the evenings which, writing it out now, sounds more or less like heaven.